History of citizenship: Feudalism

 In the feudal system, there were relationships characterized as reciprocal, with bonds between lords and vassals going both ways: vassals promised loyalty and subsistence, while lords promised protection.
 The basis of feudal arrangement was control over land.
 The loyalty of a person was not to a law, or to a constitution, or to an abstract concept such as a nation, but to a person, namely, the next higher-level up, such as a knight, lord, or king.
 One view is that feudalism's reciprocal obligation system gave rise to the idea of the individual and the citizen.
-According to a related view, the Magna Carta, while a sort of "feudal document", marked a transition away from feudalism since the document was not a personal unspoken bond between nobles and the king, but rather was more like a contract between two parties, written in formal language, describing how different parties were supposed to behave towards each other.
-The Magna Carta posited that the liberty, security and freedom of individuals were "inviolable".
+According to a related view, Magna Carta, while a sort of "feudal document", marked a transition away from feudalism since the document was not a personal unspoken bond between nobles and the king, but rather was more like a contract between two parties, written in formal language, describing how different parties were supposed to behave towards each other.
+Magna Carta gave assurances that the liberty, security and freedom of individuals were "inviolable".
 Gradually the personal ties linking vassals with lords were replaced with contractual and more impersonal relationships.

 The early days of medieval communes were marked by intensive citizenship, according to one view.
 Sometimes there was terrific religious activism, spurred by fanatics and religious zealotry, and as a result of the discord and religious violence, Europeans learned to value the "dutiful passive citizen" as much preferred to the "self-directed religious zealot", according to another.